 This filter allows you to narrow down the types of publications you want to analyze.
 You can find out whether images of your brand appear in selfies, screenshots, cartoons or other types of photo.

-This is a very useful tool to find out which competitor brands often appear beside yours in user photos.
+This is a very useful tool to find out which brands often appear beside yours in user photos.
 Perhaps this could lead to opportunities to collaborate on a marketing campaign!😊

 This filter can help determine which objects surround your brand: what kind of clothing, method of transportation or foods often appear in photos?